 \textbf{Notation.} If $P$ is a manifold, $|P|$ is the number of connected components of $P$.
 If $P$ is oriented and connected, $\overline P$ indicates $P$ with reversed orientation.
 The symbol $M$ generically indicates a smooth, compact and oriented $3$-manifold.
-If $L$ is a link in $S^3$, the link exterior $S^3-\overset{\circ}{N}(L)$ is referred to as $M_L$.
+The symbol $M^{\circ}$ refers to the interior of $M$, namely $M-\partial M$.
+If $L$ is a link in $S^3$, the link exterior $S^3-N^{\circ}(L)$ is referred to as $M_L$.